YottaDB/YDBDoc/ProgGuide/isv.rst

 * Changing $ZROUTINES causes all routines linked from auto-relink-enabled directories in the process to be re-linked.
 * Note that a relink does not automatically reload a routine every time.
 When YottaDB initiates a relink and the object file (object hash) is the same as the existing one, YottaDB bypasses the relink and uses the existing object file.

-The ZRUPDATE command publishes of new versions of routines to subscribers.
+The ZRUPDATE command publishes new versions of routines to subscribers.

 --------------------
 $ZSOURCE